Dr-Eberle-Zentrum/Data-projects-with-R-and-GitHub/Projects/merinehlsen/project-description.md

 This was one of my big caviates with this paper: I think the visualization here could be much improved.
-I am not a fan of barplots, so that’s the one thing I’d ask you to avoide.
-Boxplots are the obvious answer here and please do use them plenty, but I would be interested, if you can find a nice way to include multiple measurements into one plot e.g. developmental time and survival or metabolic.
+I am not a fan of barplots, as they can hide the actual range of values and how they are distributed.
+So for visualization of the absolute measurements and their variance (i.e. SD) I’d like you to plot them as a violin barplot (see below for the general idea).

+My visualization priorities (in no particular order) would be:

+-   ☐ Violin plot colored by diet and with **no** black outline

+-   ☐ Boxplot with no fill but white outlines

+-   ☐ Plot Absolute Values and Variance in two plots but one figure, so that variance is below the absolute values

+-   ☐ no legend for the color

+-   ☐ pairwise bars indicating significance of difference between means (t-test)

+![Idea for visualization of absolute measurements and their variance](visualization_abandvar.png)

-The overarching question I’m asking about the paper is basically if any of the measurements are “related”, meaning that e.g. protein content can predict TGA content.
+The overarching question I’m additionally asking about the paper is basically if any of the measurements are “related”, meaning that e.g. protein content can predict TGA content.
 Also rather than just looking at the mean of each measurement, I am interested if the variance (by SD here) behaves in a similar way.
+For this I am envisioning a plot, where you plot measurement 1 (absolute values or variance) against measurement 2 and indicate their “relatedness” with a linear regression (see below for the general idea).

+My visualization priorities (in no particular order) would be:

+-   ☐ Points with no outline, colored by diet

+-   ☐ Regression line

+-   ☐ R squared and p-values as text in the plot

+-   ☐ labeling potential outliers (no math required, but by visual indication) with an arrow + text indicating their line

+![Idea for visualization of linear regression between measurements](visualization_lr.png)

+Overall please be sure to:

+-   ☐ Use a uniform colors for the three diets across plots (I’d like something that is a bit like a gradient the way the diets are, so e.g. yellow for HPS, green for EPS and blue for LPS).

+-   ☐ Plot Females and Males once seperately and once joined (if applicable).
+For the violin boxplots please group them per diet.

 ------------------------------------------------------------------------